-For the year ended March 31, 2021, the recoverable amount of goodwill was determined on a fair value less costs of disposal basis using the market value of Takeda's outstanding shares.
-Takeda's market capitalization was compared to the book value of the company's net assets and this indicated a significant surplus.
+For the years ended March 31, 2022 and 2023, respectively, Takeda did not record an impairment loss for goodwill as a result of the impairment testing performed as of January 1.
+Takeda's market capitalization was compared to the book value of Takeda's net assets and indicated a surplus as of January 1, 2023.

-For the year ended March 31, 2022, the recoverable amount of goodwill was assessed based on fair value less costs of disposal.
+For the years ended March 31, 2022 and 2023, the recoverable amount of goodwill was assessed based on fair value less costs of disposal.
 The fair value less costs of disposal was determined by discounting the estimated future cash flows based on a 10-year projection using a terminal growth rate and a discount rate as well as deducting the estimated costs of disposal.
 The projection included the sales forecast related to certain products as the significant assumption, associated with product launches, competition from rival products and pricing policy as well as the possibility of generics entering the market and loss of exclusivity.
 In setting the sales forecast, Takeda considered past experience, external sources of information, knowledge of competitor activity, and industry trends.
 The valuation methodology uses significant inputs which are not based on observable market data.
 Therefore, this fair value less costs of disposal is classified as level 3 in the fair value hierarchy.